 After receiving this question plenty of times, I decided to write an article about it.

 I would like you to know that this is just my story and hopefully, you’ll find it of help or at least you can grasp the good things out of it.
+So, can you become a web developer if you are 40?

 I was born in a ex-communist country, one of the poorest in Europe.
 Living in a communist country you’d imagine the mentality and lack of resources to outside informations.